Video production is complicated by nature.

 The simplest way to avoid such a fate is to spend extra time up front to make sure the script is well-written and universally approved.
 If you’re writing it in-house, you should definitely consult with your video production crew about what’s possible and what’s not.
 That way there won’t be any surprises half-way through shooting.

-3. Pick a Good Location
+3. Pick a Good Location for filming

 Once you have your script written, you should have a solid idea of the setting for your video.
 This might seem like a minor detail, but a good location has a direct correlation on production costs.